toddfoster/toddfoster.github.com/books.md

 ## August 2018
 * Joseph J. Keenan, _Breaking Out of Beginner's Spanish_ (University of Texas Press: 1994)
-* Eric H. F. Law & Stephanie Spellars, _The Episcopal Way_ (Morehouse Publishing: 2014)
+* Eric H. F. Law & Stephanie Spellars, _The Episcopal Way: Church's Teachings for a Changing World, Vol. 1_ (Morehouse Publishing: 2014)
-* Thomas C. Ferguson, _The Episcopal Story: Birth and Rebirth_ (Morehouse Publishing: 2015)
+* Thomas C. Ferguson, _The Episcopal Story: Birth and Rebirth: Church's Teachings for a Changing World, Vol. 2_ (Morehouse Publishing: 2015)
+* Jesse Zink, _A Faith for the Future: Church's Teachings for a Changing World, Vol. 3_ (Morehouse Publishing: 2016)

 ## July 2018
 * Georges Bernanos, _The Diary of a Country Priest_ (Image Books: 1955 / 1937)